stefems/rover-challenge/README.md

 While not required, we encourage you to to add a readme (or update the existing one) to help us understand your approach work and thought process...design choices, trade-offs, dependencies, etc.

+Typically, the project takes 2-4 hours to complete.
+There is no time limit, although we don't want to take too much of your time, so we advise people to not spend more than 5 hours on the project.

-This is not a trick project, so if you have any questions, don't hesitate to ask.
+Finally, this is not a trick project, so if you have any questions, don't hesitate to ask.

 ## Rebuilding Profiles